-Students who have completed an Honours in this department should discuss their intention to read towards a Masters with the member of staff they have identified to supervise their studies, or alternatively with the HoD.
-Students who completed their Masters at an institution other than Rhodes University should submit a draft research note that outlines your area of interest, your academic record and a current curriculum vitae to stats@ru.ac.za.
+Students who have completed an Honours in this department should discuss their intention to read towards a Master's with the member of staff they have identified to supervise their studies, or alternatively with the HoD.
+Students who completed their Master's at an institution other than Rhodes University should submit a draft research note that outlines their area of interest, their academic record and a current curriculum vitae to stats@ru.ac.za.
 Based on this, the Head of the Department of Statistics will identify an appropriate supervisor.
-They will work with you on appropriate research proposal that is submitted for consideration by faculty for admission to read towards the degree.
+The supervisor assist the student compose an appropriate research note which is submitted for consideration by the Faculty for provisional admission to read towards the degree.
+Once provisionally registered, candidates are required to submit a full research proposal that is acceptable to the Department by the end of March in the year of registration.
+The candidate is also required to present this proposal to the staff, postgraduate and senior undergraduate students of the Department by the end of March.
+Candidates are required to present their research to the staff, postgraduate and senior undergraduate and senior undergraduate students of the department by the end of the department every six months and just prior to submitting their thesis for examination.
+Master's candidates are required to attend the Centre for Post Graduate Studies (CPGS) communication and writing workshop/seminars and are encouraged to attend all other workshops/seminars.